Ratification Date: 28/01/2025

 • Patients will have undergone a period of conservative management, to include physiotherapy, exercises and different types of splints/orthotics.

-• The patient’s cognitive ability is such that they can manage a FES independently if they live alone and do not have carer assistance
+• The patient’s cognitive ability is such that they can manage a FES independently if they live alone and do not have carer assistance.

-• The patient does not have any of the accepted clinical contraindications as per the manufacturer
+• The patient does not have any of the accepted clinical contraindications as per the manufacturer.

 Clear FES treatment goals and expectations must be outlined to the patient and the clinician must undertake 6, 18, 44- and 72-week reviews to ensure FES remains the optimum treatment.
 Then reviewed annually for as long as they continue to use the device.